pelithne/k8s/devops-and-aks.md

 ![Image 10](./media/AzureDevOps_10.png)

-Once deployed successfully, you can now run this command from your Azure Cloud Shell to get the EXTERNAL-IP value of the service/parrot-parrot:
+Once deployed successfully, you can now run this command from your az cli to get the EXTERNAL-IP value of the service/parrot-parrot:

 $ kubectl get all -n <your namespace>